Yemen's Houthis say attacked Saudi border frontline, no immediate Saudi confirmation

-DUBAI (Reuters) - Yemen’s Houthi movement said on Saturday it had carried out an attack near the border with the southern Saudi region of Najran and captured several army officers, but there was no immediate confirmation from Saudi Arabian authorities.
+DUBAI (Reuters) - Yemen’s Houthi movement said on Saturday it had carried out a major attack near the border with the southern Saudi region of Najran and captured many troops and vehicles, but there was no immediate confirmation from Saudi Arabian authorities.

 The Houthis’ military spokesman said in a statement that three “enemy military brigades had fallen” in the attack, which he said was launched 72 hours ago in the vicinity of Najran and was supported by the group’s drone, missile and air defense units.